United States Regiments & Batteries > New York > 141st New York Infantry Regiment

 Organized at Elmira

-September 11 Mustered in under the command of Colonel Samuel G. Hatheway
+September 11 The 141st New York Infantry Regiment mustered in under the command of Colonel Samuel G. Hatheway.

-September Duty in the Defenses of Washington, D. C, attached to 8th Army Corps, Middle Department
+September Duty in the Defenses of Washington, D. C, attached to 8th Corps, Middle Department

 October Assigned to 2nd Brigade, Abercrombie’s Division, Defenses of Washington